Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups: Formulation of the Problem

-\begin{remark} In EHR-driven genetic studies such as Section \ref{sec:real}, $\X$ includes genetic variants and demographic variables being used to model the risk of some disease $Y$, while $\W$ consists of EHR proxies to $Y$ including relevant diagnostic codes, medication prescriptions, laboratory tests, etc. In this scenario, the focus is on predicting $Y$ using the risk factors in $\X$ rather than all covariates in $\Z$ because the auxiliary $\W$ does not appear together with $\X$ at the baseline, on which biomedical discoveries and decisions are supposed to be made.
-However, the shift between the source and target populations, such as temporal shift in the clinical profile of biobank participants, cannot be fully captured by the difference in $\X$ which mainly contains genomic information.
-It is thus important to include auxiliary variables $\W$ for proper population shift adjustment and transfer the knowledge of $Y\mid \X,\W$ from source to target since $Y \mid \X, R=0$ can be inherently different between the source and target populations. \end{remark}
+Usually, the distributional shift between the source and target populations, such as the temporal shift in the clinical profile of the biobank participants, cannot be fully captured by the difference in $\X$.
+Thus, it is important to include auxiliary variables $\W$ to adjust for their covariate shift and transfer the knowledge of $Y\mid \X,\W$ from source to target, since $Y \mid \X, R=0$ can be inherently different between the source and target populations.
+For this purpose, $\W$ is used directly in nuisance models for the density ratio and conditional mean, while the final target model remains defined on $\X$.
+Importantly, our framework also allows for the case without auxiliary variables: if no such $\W$ is available or needed, we set $\W=\emptyset$ and apply the same framework with $\Z=\X$. \end{remark}